MicrosoftDocs/power-platform/power-virtual-agents/nlu-boost-node.md

 ## Search and Summarize content

-You can add Generative Answers functionality to your bot by adding a "Search and summarize content" node in your topic.
+ You can add Generative Answers to your bot by adding a Search and summarize content node.
+This allows you to search internal and external information sources from the node level to further boost your bot's conversations.

 1. Open the authoring canvas for your topic, and identify the point where you want to Search and summarize content.